floomby/framework/README.md

  * Reflective loading
  * Process migration
  * Reverse socket conections

+Several demo extension have been writen to do a variety of tasks:

- * Patching DLLs and EXEs on remote host
+ * Backdoor DLLs and EXEs on remote host
+ * Privledge elavation
+ * Manipulate files
+ * Manipulate processes

 Building
 --------